 The bank also partnered with the L.A.
 Dodgers to designate Evergreen Park a Dodger Dream Field.
 This means that additional resources were provided to make baseball a core activity in the park and in the community.
 The designation was of great significance to long-time residents of Boyle Heights, who grew up idolizing the diverse players at nearby Dodger Stadium.

-“No one entity can solve all of a community’s problems,” said Garrett Gin, senior vice president of global corporate social responsibility for Bank of America.
+“No one entity can solve all of a community’s problems,” said Garrett Gin, senior vice president of ESG for Bank of America.
 “So having a partnership between the city, a nonprofit like LANI and the bank—they’re like three legs to a stool.
 You need all of them to work together to help meet a community’s needs.”